Un-Design: A Strategic Framework for Enterprise Transformation

 Case Study: Reimagining Financial Services Segmentation

-A global financial institution faced critical limitations in its approach to customer segmentation.
+A global financial institution faced critical limitations in its customer segmentation approach.
 Their legacy model:

 Classified customers using rigid, demographic-based categories